 Citi understands that it must balance holding capital and liquidity resources at Citigroup Parent and Citicorp and pre-positioning such resources directly at the MLEs.
-Citi continues to leverage a framework to determine the appropriate balance of capital and liquidity resources and has incorporated these and other considerations into the 2019 Resolution Plan.
+Citi continues to leverage a framework to determine the appropriate balance of capital and liquidity resources and has incorporated these and other considerations into its policies and procedures, as well as the 2021 Resolution Plan.